 Action: The project will join the TMA prior to the completion of the first building.
 As part of membership in the TMA, the project will be required to pay an annual per unit and per square foot assessment.
-The proposed rate structure for the special tax or fee will be provided in the next draft of the Compliance Strategy.

 SITE-LEVEL TRANSPORTATION COORDINATOR